Goddard/udacity-project3-behavior-cloning/writeup_report.md

 I used this training data for training the model.
 The validation set helped determine if the model was overfitting.

-The ideal number of epochs was Z as evidenced by :
+The ideal number of epochs was 6/7 as evidenced by :

 **Epoch 1/10**